 Is this just a glorified internship?

 The differences between a residency and an internship are noticeable and distinct.
-The primary difference between the two will be the amount of responsibility given to the resident Residents will be expected to participate in the leadership of the church and contributing to the creative efforts of making disciples.
+The primary difference between the two is that the resident will be expected to participate in the leadership of the church and contributing to the creative efforts of making disciples.

 Who should apply?